 - All games are self-officiated.
-Teams playing in the game supply the umps. - The batting team must supply 1st and 3rd base umpires.
-These umpires must know the rules and be willing to make the tough calls at all bases.
-The hitting team must also provide a home plate umpire to call balls, strikes and foul balls and any plays at home. - If an umpire makes a wrong call because they did not see the play or know the rules, the two captains should quickly agree on the call.
+Teams playing in the game supply the umps. - The hitting team must also provide a home plate umpire to call balls, strikes and foul balls and any plays at home. - If an umpire makes a wrong call because they didn't see the play or know the rules, the two captains should quickly agree on the call.